Monday, February 16, 2026

 New Oleans jazz at the Assembly Roxy was my next outing and I rounded off the most active week I've had since before going into hospital with a non Burns Supper evening of delicious haggis.

 The following week was much quieter.
 I went for a walk up town and took a few pictures including this panorama of one of my favourite views.
-It was not a bad day but bitterly cold and I took advantage of a pleasant little cafe to warm up my camera wielding hands by wrapping them round a cappucino.
+It was not a bad day but bitterly cold and I took advantage of a pleasant little cafe to warm up my camera wielding hands by wrapping them round a cappuccino.

 I went to hear the SCO play Mozart's last three symphonies in the Usher Hall.
 I'm not a great fan of Mozart.
 I like his operas and his choral pieces but I can do without the symphonies.
 Not that you can fault the guy for effort to please since he wrote somewhere between 40 and 50, and 30 of those before he was 18.
-I suppose I doing enjoy hearing some of them but three on one evening was just too much.
+I suppose I do enjoy hearing some of them but three on one evening was just too much.

 Last outing of the week was dinner with friends where I consumed delicious vegetarian middle easternish dishes and went home with a goodie bag of tablet.